-Halfway up you’ll see the painting of Kaiser Franz I. Stephan von Lothringen surrounded by his
+Halfway up is the painting of Emperor Franz I. Stephan von Lothringen surrounded by his

 rap band scientific advisers.

-The husband of Empress Maria Theresia had the time, money and inclination to push back the frontiers of science, and it’s his acquisitions and commissioned projects that form the basis of the historical collections.
+The husband of Empress Maria Theresa had the time, money and inclination to push back the frontiers of science; his acquisitions and commissioned projects form the basis of the museum’s historical collections.

-The floor starts with Room 21 and the world revealed only through microscopes, of which there are plenty to look through.
+The floor starts with Gallery 21 and the world revealed only through microscopes, of which there are plenty to look through.

-Rooms 22-24 then cover the simpler organisms, everything from coral to coleoptera (beetles), with rows of specimens and wall-mounted educational displays.
+Galleries 22-24 then cover the simpler organisms, everything from corals to Coleoptera (beetles), with rows of specimens and wall-mounted educational displays.

-So, for example, you can learn about sea silk made from mollusc secretions, said to be even finer than traditional silk.
-The poor molluscs had a hard time of it in the past: for example, thousands of sea snails valiantly gave their lives to supply enough purple dye to decorate one Roman garment.
+So, for example, you learn about sea silk made from mollusc secretions (said to be even finer than traditional silk).
+The poor molluscs had a hard time of it in the past: for example, thousands of sea snails valiantly gave their lives to supply enough purple dye to decorate just one Roman garment.

-Be sure to look at the giant clam shell in Room 23.
+Be sure to look at the giant clam shell in Gallery 23.
 Their pearls can exceed 6kg.

-Room 24 reflects the quote from biologist JBS Haldane, who figured that any creator must have “an inordinate fondness for beetles“.
-You’ll find plenty here.
+Gallery 24 reflects the quote from biologist JBS Haldane, who figured that any creator must have “an inordinate fondness for beetles“.
 My highlights:

-Vitrine 86: the Goliath and Hercules beetles (there’s a reason for those names)
+- Vitrine 86: the Goliath and Hercules beetles (the names offer a clue to what you can expect)

 - Vitrine 88: a whole slew of ladybird beetles showing the numerous spot combinations and designs